Definition of the Free Rider Problem

 Public Good and the Free Rider Problem

 A public good has a classic free rider problem because public goods have two characteristics:

-- Non-excludability – can’t stop anyone from consuming good
+- Non-excludability – you can’t stop anyone from consuming good

 - Non-rivalry – benefiting from good or service does not reduce the amount available to others.

 Therefore, public goods like national defence, street lighting, beautiful gardens may not be provided in a free market.

 A free rider problem is also said to occur when there is overconsumption of shared resources. – This is also known as The Tragedy of the Commons.
 For example, a fisherman may take a high catch and free ride on other fishermen who are more concerned to preserve sustainable fish stocks.

 Solutions to the Free Rider Problem